peterbillhu/MF_PH_Mitochondria/README.md

 NormalizedBettiNumberCurve(img, O)
 ````

 where the object img is a matrix by using **imread()** and O is the size of the structuring element.
-Here, the base structuring element is assumed to be an $o \times o$ square.
+Here, the base structuring element is assumed to be an O $\times$ O square.

 The code for computing the connectivity index of an input image with threshold T.